41st-ODST-MFR/.github/README.md

-# .github
+# From Earth, For Earth

-41st ODST Home
+This is the starting page for the 41st ODST/MFR GitHub Organization.